Fast in-place accumulation: Introduction

+Then we use this technique to develop in-place modular methods for dense univariate polynomials over a finite ring.
+For instance, we compute in-place the remainder only of the Euclidean division.
+This means that, e.g., with respect to~\cite[\algname~3]{Giorgi:2020:issac:inplace}, we obtain the remainder without needing any space for the quotient.

-As polynomials and Toeplitz matrices are indeed different representations of the same objects, see, e.g.,~\cite{Bini:1985:IPL:poldiv,Bini:1994:polymatcomp,Giorgi:2019:issac:reductions}, we develop as building blocks fast methods for Toeplitz matrix operations, in-place \emph{with accumulation} or \emph{over-place}, where the output is also part of the input.
-The difficulty when the result overwrites (parts) of the input, is that in-place methods start with absolutely no margin for extra space.
-Thus, for instance, the generic recursive techniques of~\cite{jgd:2009:WinoSchedule,Giorgi:2019:issac:reductions} for fast algorithms, usually do not apply.
-Instead, we propose reductions to accumulated polynomial multiplication, for which recent fast in-place algorithms have been developed~\cite[\S~4]{jgd:2023:bilinear}.
+As polynomials and Toeplitz matrices are indeed different representations of the same objects, see, e.g.,~\cite{Bini:1985:IPL:poldiv,Bini:1994:polymatcomp,Giorgi:2019:issac:reductions}, we develop as building blocks fast methods for Toeplitz matrix operations, in-place \emph{with accumulation} or \emph{over-place}, as well as for generalized convolutions, short product and power series division and remainder, where the output is also part of the input.

+As a direct application of these techniques we finally obtain in-place algorithms for the multiplication in a polynomial extension of a finite field.